kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/AWS_Lambda/ReadMe.md

 - Difficult to debug: Debugging is difficult since the developer cannot have the access(ssh) to the machine where the code is running.
 ***

+## AWS Step Functions vs AWS Lambda
+- AWS Lambda is an event-driven compute service; AWS Step Functions is a visual workflow service.
+- Use AWS Lambda as long as you can run your code using the AWS Lambda standard runtime environment and with the resources AWS Lambda provides.
+- AWS Step Functions works well for use cases where the priority is rapid iteration on state transitions.
+And if AWS Lambda functions perform most or all of the actions in the app.
+It’s also excellent for delayed or long-running workflows.
+It enables you to have a workflow for up to a year while implementing the waiting state.
+In addition, the standard workflow is excellent for business-critical workflows and provides better error-handling logic than Lambda functions.
+Common use cases include data processing and ETL orchestration, e-commerce, machine learning operations, media processing, microservices orchestration, DevOps, security and IT automation, web apps, transcoding media files, and sequencing batch processing jobs.
+***

 ## References
 - [Is the AWS Free Tier really free?](https://www.lastweekinaws.com/blog/is-the-aws-free-tier-really-free/)
 - [Serverless Deployment of Machine Learning Models on AWS Lambda](https://towardsdatascience.com/serverless-deployment-of-machine-learning-models-on-aws-lambda-5bd1ca9b5c42)